Wednesday, November 30, 2016

 He said, “I will pray for you.”

-Res, Adam, Alex, and I gathered on the porch to discuss the itinerary for our departure to Port-au-Prince.
+Res, Adam, Alex, and I gathered on the porch to discuss the itinerary for our drive to Port-au-Prince.
 I assumed Christo had left for school, but Alex told me no, school did not start until afternoon and Christo was in his room.
 I entered the house, pushed aside the bedroom curtain and found Christo lying on his cot.
 He turned his head slowly toward me revealing a single tear running down his cheek.
 He would not meet my gaze and locked his stare back on his flip-phone.

 Laughter.
 Selfies.
 Alex shouted it was time to go.

+Live.
+Love.
 M’ap vini, Christo.
 M’ap vini.

 Saturday, October 29, 2016